2024 Strategic Energy Seed Grant Program

-The 2023 Strategic Energy Seed Grant Program is a funding opportunity sponsored by The Energy Institute at The University of Texas at Austin to spark new, impactful and collaborative research in any field of energy with an aim towards decarbonization and climate security.
+The 2024 Strategic Energy Seed Grant Program is a funding opportunity sponsored by The Energy Institute at The University of Texas at Austin to spark new, impactful and collaborative research in any field of energy, including business, law and policy, with an aim towards decarbonization and climate security.

 Maximum Total Funding Per Project: $100,000

-Global energy demand continues to rise, while greenhouse gas emissions must fall in order to mitigate the impacts of climate change.
+Global energy demand continues to rise, while greenhouse gas (GHG) emissions must fall in order to mitigate the impacts of climate change.
 Addressing this, while ensuring equitable access to energy is one of the greatest challenges facing society.
 Many governments and companies have set ambitious goals to achieve net zero carbon emissions by 2050; however, the technologies and policies needed to achieve these goals do not fully exist.
-The 2023 Strategic Energy Seed Grant Program aims to accelerate the scientific, engineering, technological, techn-economic and policy innovations needed to achieve these climate goals.
-This opportunity is open to all fields of energy research, but these four topical areas are of particular relevance:
+The 2024 Strategic Energy Seed Grant Program aims to accelerate the scientific, engineering, technological, techno-economic and policy innovations needed to achieve these climate and economic goals.
+This opportunity is open to all fields of energy research.
+Proposals addressing re-use of produced water, critical minerals, government policy frameworks needed to speed the pace of energy innovation, and these four topical areas are of particular relevance:

 Carbon Management or CCUS (utilization via all pathways including biological)